docb/dbRackCsound/README.md

 ![](images/csound1.png?raw=true)

-A csound module for VCVRack v2.
+Some Csound modules for VCVRack v2.

 **Csound**: This module is designed for generating sound.
 It provides a V/Oct input and a Gate input (polyphonic).
 A Gate will activate the instrument 1 with the fractional instrument